 From ad blockers and harsh competition to ad fraud and data discrepancies – it seems like publishers just can’t catch a break.
 But “One must imagine Sisyphus happy,” and in our case, instead of embracing absurdism, pubs can find salvation with header bidding.

 Or they can’t?
-The flare of novelty behind header bidding has vanished, and now we can clearly look at all of the good, the bad, and the ugly related to the tech.
-What exactly is header bidding, and how does it fit in the ad tech ecosystem?
+The flare of novelty behind the technology has vanished, and now we can clearly look at all of the good, the bad, and the ugly related to the tech.
+What exactly is it, and how does this solution fit in the ad tech ecosystem?
 How does it work?
 How expensive is it?
 Let’s find out!

 Header bidding is a technology that allows publishers to offer ad inventory to their programmatic ecosystem before selling it directly.

-Basically, header bidding lets publishers introduce their ad placements to ad exchanges, ad networks, and SSPs and then call the ad server to do the same for their direct partners.
+Basically, this solution let publishers introduce their ad placements to ad exchanges, ad networks, and SSPs and then call the ad server to do the same for their direct partners.
 Once everyone gets their chance to bid, the auction starts.

 The point is to get offers for their ad inventory from multiple demand sources and, as a result, get the best prices possible.